 Click here for the schedule, recipe titles, and chef bios.

 A wide variety of foods is available at the Fair from hot dogs and hamburgers to ancho chile glazed salmon with warm quinoa salad and, of course, fry bread.
 Attendees can enjoy their lunch under canopied tables at the Food Pavilion and at the Pavilion Stage.
 Click here to plan your lunch.

 During the Fair, the Guild offers opportunities to support the Museum and to commemorate your Fair visit.

 - Many visitors make the purchase of American Indian Student Art Note Cards an annual tradition.
-The proceeds provide scholarships to American Indian students for their post-high school education and monetary grants to their teachers to purchase art supplies for classroom projects.
-The cards are also sold online to both retail and wholesale customers here.
+The proceeds provide intern scholarships to American Indian students as part of their college education and monetary grants to teachers whose students participate in the annual Student Art Show & Sale (March 27-30, 2015) to purchase art supplies for classroom projects.
+The cards and prints, which fit a standard 11 x 14 frame, are also sold online to both retail and wholesale customers here.

 There are over 30 Guild committees that work on various aspects of the Indian Fair & Market throughout the year such as inviting artists, arranging hospitality, logistical planning, booth-sitting, and manning information desks.
 Helping out is as easy as signing up at a Guild meeting, talking to a Chair person, making a phone call, or writing an e-mail.
 Click here to read about the possibilities.